laardee/video-preview-and-analysis-service/README.md

 3. Download Lambda function download video to lambda environment and puts it to Source Bucket which triggers Video Service to start processing.
 4. Facebook Lambda function is subscribing Render Ready Topic and when Video Service has finished processing video it downloads metadata and sends GIF image message and labels message to Messenger service which passes messages to Messenger client.

-Facebook Messenger bot is verified using GET request to /facebook endpoint.
+Messenger Service endpoint is verified using GET request to /facebook endpoint.
+More about that in Installation & Deployment.

-## Installation & deployment
+## Installation & Deployment

 Run `npm install` in following directories